Tangle contact homology: Tangle contact homology and gluing formulas

-By abuse of notation we often also refer to the image of $T$ as an $r$-component tangle. \end{dfn} \begin{rmk} In general we also allow components of a tangle to have empty boundary, but for notational simplicity we assume that each component of a tangle has boundary. \end{rmk} \begin{dfn}[Ambient isotopy] We say that two tangles $T_1$ and $T_2$ are \emph{equivalent} if they are ambient isotopic.
-That is, if there exists an isotopy $h_t \colon \R^3_{x \geq 0} \longrightarrow \R^3_{x \geq 0}$ such that \begin{enumerate} \item $h_0 = \id$ \item $\eval[0]{h_1}_{T_1} = T_2$ \item $\eval[0]{h_t}_{\partial T_1} = \partial T_2$ such that $\eval[0]{h_t}_{\partial T_1} \subset \left\{y^2+z^2=1\right\} \subset \partial \R^3_{x\geq 0}$ for all $t\in [0,1]$. \end{enumerate} \end{dfn} \begin{dfn}[Trivial tangle] We say that an $r$-component tangle $T$ in $\R^3_{\geq 0}$ is \emph{trivial} if it bounds $r$ disjoint embedded half-disks in $\R^3_{x\geq 0}$ whose $r$ boundary arcs are embedded and disjoint in $\left\{y^2+z^2=1\right\} \subset \R^3_{x = 0}$. \end{dfn} \begin{rmk} Be aware that our notion of a \emph{trivial tangle} may not be standard terminology.
-It is equivalent to there existing a projection in which the tangle diagram does not have any crossings. \end{rmk} \begin{asm} Tangles meet $\partial \R^3_{x \geq 0}$ orthogonally, and the geodesic binormal chords of a tangle are isolated. \end{asm} \begin{rmk} Note that \cref{asm:orthogonality_chords} does not lose generality.
-It can always be achieved by small perturbations of the tangle and the given metric on $\R^3_{x\geq 0}$. \end{rmk} \begin{dfn}[Gluing of tangles] Let $T_1$ and $T_2$ be two $r$-component tangles in $\R^3_{x \geq 0}$.
-The gluing of $T_1$ and $T_2$ is defined to be the link obtained by gluing the two copies of $\R^3_{x \geq 0}$ together along their common boundary by the identity map (possibly after an isotopy of $\partial \R^3_{x\geq 0}$ which matches up the boundaries of the two tangles). \end{dfn}
+By abuse of notation we often also refer to the image of $T$ as an $r$-component tangle. \end{dfn} \begin{rmk} \begin{enumerate} \item In general we also allow components of a tangle to have empty boundary, but for notational simplicity we assume that each component of a tangle has boundary. \item We will always (even if it is not apparent in the notation) assume that tangles are oriented and framed submanifolds of $\R^3_{x\geq 0}$. \end{enumerate} \end{rmk} \begin{dfn}[Ambient isotopy] We say that two tangles $T_1$ and $T_2$ are \emph{ambient isotopic}, denoted by $T_1 \simeq T_2$, if there exists an orientation preserving isotopy $h_t \colon \R^3_{x \geq 0} \longrightarrow \R^3_{x \geq 0}$ such that \begin{enumerate} \item $h_0 = \id$, and \item $\eval[0]{h_1}_{T_1} = T_2$. \end{enumerate} \end{dfn} \begin{dfn}[Trivial tangle] We say that an $r$-component tangle $T$ in $\R^3_{\geq 0}$ is \emph{trivial} if it bounds $r$ disjoint embedded half-disks in $\R^3_{x\geq 0}$ whose boundary arcs belong to $\partial \R^3_{x \geq 0}$. \end{dfn} \begin{rmk} Be aware that our notion of a \emph{trivial tangle} may not be standard terminology.
+It is equivalent to there existing a projection in which the tangle diagram does not have any crossings. \end{rmk} \begin{asm} \begin{enumerate} \item Tangles meet $\partial \R^3_{x \geq 0}$ orthogonally. \item The binormal geodesic chords of a tangle in $\R^3_{x\geq 0}$ are isolated. \item No binormal geodesic chord of a tangle in $\R^3_{x\geq 0}$ is contained in $\partial \R^3_{x\geq 0}$. \end{enumerate} \end{asm} \begin{rmk} Note that \cref{asm:orthogonality_chords} does not lose generality.
+It can always be achieved by small perturbations of the tangle and the given metric on $\R^3_{x\geq 0}$. \end{rmk} \begin{dfn}[Gluing of tangles] Let $T_1$ and $T_2$ be two oriented $r$-component tangles in $\R^3_{x \geq 0}$ such that $\partial T_1 = \partial T_2$.
+The gluing of $T_1$ and $T_2$ is defined to be the oriented link obtained by gluing the two copies of $\R^3_{x \geq 0}$ together along their common boundary by the identity map. \end{dfn} \begin{rmk} We will always assume that whenever we glue two tangles, their orientations are compatible so that the resulting link obtains an induced orientation. \end{rmk}